getmlcode/Semantic-Text-Classification-AppleVsApple/README.md

 # Semantic-Text-Classification-AppleVsApple
 This is semantics text classification with both client and server side scripts and a GUI for client to interact with the server.
 It has code for both training and inference.
+Models directory has trained SVM for this task and one can easily integrate other models for training and inference with minimal changes to existing files.
+See help.txt for detialed explanation

 # Demo
 ![](SemanticTextClassification.gif)